Libya: Economy

-Two trans-African automobile routes pass through Libya, the Cairo-Dakar Highway and Tripoli-Cape Town Highway.
+Two trans-African automobile routes pass through Libya, the Cairo–Dakar Highway and Tripoli–Cape Town Highway.
 These routes have further contributed in the economic development of Libya.

 Libya imports up to 90% of its cereal consumption requirements, and imports of wheat in 2012/13 was estimated at 1 million tonnes.
 The 2012 wheat production was estimated at 200,000 tonnes.
 The government hopes to increase food production to 800,000 tonnes of cereals by 2020.
 However, natural and environmental conditions limit Libya's agricultural production potential.
 Before 1958, agriculture was the country's main source of revenue, making up about 30% of GDP.
 With the discovery of oil in 1958, the size of the agriculture sector declined rapidly, accounting for less than 5% GDP by 2005.

-The country joined OPEC in 1962.
+The country joined the OPEC cartel in 1962.
 Libya is not a WTO member, but negotiations for its accession started in 2004.
 In the early 1980s, Libya was one of the wealthiest countries in the world; its GDP per capita was higher than some developed countries.

 Oil is the major natural resource of Libya, with estimated reserves of 43.6 billion barrels.

 UN sanctions were lifted in September 2003, and Libya announced in December 2003 that it would abandon programs to build weapons of mass destruction.
 Other steps have included applying for membership of the World Trade Organization, reducing subsidies, and announcing plans for privatisation.

 Authorities privatised more than 100 government-owned companies after 2003 in industries including oil refining, tourism and real estate, of which 29 were 100% foreign owned.
 Many international oil companies returned to the country, including oil giants Shell and ExxonMobil.
 After sanctions were lifted there was a gradual increase of air traffic, and by 2005 there were 1.5 million yearly air travellers.
 Libya had long been a notoriously difficult country for Western tourists to visit due to stringent visa requirements.